unifyai/orchestra/docs/concepts/providers.rst

 ^^^^^^^^^^^^^^^^^^^
 On the other hand, there are several companies and services operating one level below, allowing developers to select or load a specific model and deploy it in the cloud.
 Similarly, these services expose the model through an endpoint, often passing on the hourly cost of the instance where the model is executed to the user.
-Providers such as ..., ...., or the `Hugging Face Inference Endpoints <>`_ fall under this category.
+Providers such as `OctoML <https://octoml.ai/>`_, `Replicate <https://replicate.com/>`_ or the `Hugging Face Inference Endpoints <https://huggingface.co/inference-endpoints>`_ fall under this category.

 Managed Infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^
 Last but certainly not least, we can go lower in the stack.
-Here we aren't dealing with companies building deployment services, which often translates to reduced endpoint costs.
-For instance, when deploying a deploy a model using ... instances and a model-specific inference server, or leveraging spesialized hardware like the Intel Gaudi 2 accelerators, manual infrastructure management becomes necessary.
+Here we don't go through companies building deployment services, which reduces the cost of running the endpoints.
+Instead, we build our own infrastructure.
+For instance, when deploying a quantizied model using CPU instances and a model-specific inference server, or leveraging specialized hardware like the Intel Gaudi 2 accelerators, manual infrastructure management becomes necessary.

-In these scenarios, we mix and match specialized tools to optimize models at various stages of the stack, ultimately exposing them to you through endpoints, just like the two other groups.
+In these scenarios, we mix and match specialized tools to optimize model deployment at various stages of the stack, ultimately exposing them to you through endpoints, just like the two other groups.